CoralRocker/C-Vector-Generic/README.md

 # C-Vector
 A vector system modeled on the C++ vector class, with all of the modifier and accessor methods, except for the two emplace methods and the [] operator.

+# Why use a vector?
+A vector allows for a dynamically sized array.
+The methods contained in this library can be used in order to replace code which would otherwise have to be written in order to do the same operations.
+Additionally, the vector 'class' does not take into consideration the type of element it holds, and thus can hold anything.
+It only works when large amounts of continuous free memory exist on a system.
+It is faster than a linked list as it is very easy to index through the memory to retrieve an object.
+However, its size is limited by the amount of continuous memory available in a system at any given moment.

 # Accessor Methods
 |Method|Usage|
 |:-:|:-|